 Gamcheon Culture Village is built in a stair-step fashion on the side of a hill in Busan, and is often called the “Santorini of Korea.”
 The narrow alleys hug the curves of the hillside with random twists and turns taking you further into the village, leading many to refer to the streets as a maze.
 The entire village is a kaleidoscope of color with bright murals decorating the houses and alleyways, with every spot being perfect for photos.
 The most popular is with the statue of The Little Prince, looking out over the village below.
 Every year in April, the village hosts a variety of culture and art programs during the Gamcheon Culture Village Alley Festival.

 The area of Myeong-dong is filled with unique street foods and plenty of things to see!
 A district of fashion and shopping, many young Koreans and international tourists seek out great deals and the latest trends.
 Myeong-dong stretches for approximately 1 kilometer from Myeong-dong Station (Seoul Subway Line 4) to Eulji-ro Avenue and Lotte Department Store.
 The streets are lined with department stores, duty free stores, and various brand shops.
 Even if shopping isn’t really your thing, you can still enjoy Myeong-dong by trying out the street foods and many famous restaurants in the area!

-* This column was last updated in December 2018, and therefore information may differ from what is presented here.
+* This column was last updated in May 2020, and therefore information may differ from what is presented here.
 We advise you to check details before visiting.